 Q. Which is the fifth commandment?

-A. The fifth commandment is, Honor thy father and thy mother; that thy days may be long in the land which the Lord thy God giveth thee (Ex.
+A. The fifth commandment is, Honor your father and you mother; that your days may be long in the land which the Lord your God gives you (Ex.
 20:12).

 Q. What is required in the fifth commandment?

-A. The fifth commandment requireth the preserving the honour and performing the duties belonging to every one in their several places and relations, as superiors (Eph.
+A. The fifth commandment requires preserving the honor, and performing the duties belonging to every one in their several places and relations, as superiors (Eph.
 5:21), inferiors (1 Pet.
 2:17), or equals (Rom.
 12:10).

 Q. What is forbidden in the fifth commandment?

-A. The fifth commandment forbiddeth the neglect of, or doing any thing against the honour and duty which belongeth to every one in their several places and relations (Mt.
+A. The fifth commandment forbiddes the neglect of, or doing any thing against the honor and duty which belongs to every one in their several places and relations (Mt.
 15:4-6; Ez.
 34:24; Rom.
 13:8).

 Q. What is the reason annexed to the fifth commandment?

-A. The reason annexed to the fifth commandment is a promise of long life and prosperity (as far as it shall serve for God's glory, and their own good) to all such as keep this commandment (Deut.
+A. The reason annexed to the fifth commandment is a promise of long life and prosperity (as far as it shall serve for God's glory, and their own good) to all who keep this commandment (Deut.
 5:16; Eph.
 6:2, 3).

 Q. What is the sixth commandment?